“It’s insane to work two jobs and have full-time training. You’re an inspiration.”

 So 2017 was challenging even with some seed funding secured.
 It is when trust becomes vested, is when dreams turn into expectations.
-Although we’ve raised investments does sound nice, it’s also a burden to give back on those amounts.
-If not all it financially, it is on the faith that things are being done to the best of my ability, and Purpose’s potential.
+Although saying yes we’ve raised investments do sound nice, it’s also a burden to give back on those amounts.
+If not all of it financially, it is on the faith that things are being done to the best of my ability, and to Purpose’s potential.

 For most of 2017, I’ve grown Purpose.
 In hindsight, and after chats with several confidantes, at a rate that faster than what many other brands did.
 And paying myself nothing in return.
 If that’s what it takes to make founding a seedling company like Purpose into success the next couple of years, it’s a venture I’m prepared to take on.
 Hence, the two jobs.
 For me, there is no luxury of living back in my parent’s (or someone else’s) house while I try to make this dream work.
 There are still bills to pay, food to eat, things to do, and stuff to get done.
 Most of which, in this day and age, require some form of money.